 — Fewer instances of violent crime and theft

-— Consumers may find it easier to stick with a budget when they don’t have physical cash to spend
+— Consumers may find it easier to stick with a budget if they don’t have physical cash to spend

 — Faster transaction times

-— Access to contactless payments, which can stop the spread of contagious illnesses (coronavirus)
+— Access to contactless payments, which can stop the spread of contagious illnesses (coronavirus, anyone?)

-— Would be a hardship for a large portion of society who is considered “unbanked”
+— Would be a hardship for a large portion of society who are considered “unbanked”

 — Third parties are given control of your money